You are currently viewing The Best Erector Spinae Workout: Strengthen Your Lower Back

 Lifting Too Heavy

+We’re going to reiterate this one more time.
 While it’s important to challenge yourself, lifting weights that are too heavy can compromise your form and increase the risk of injury.
 Start with a weight that allows you to perform each exercise with proper form, and gradually increase the load as you become stronger.

 When to Adjust Weights: